Sleepytale Logo

 Calm's biggest selling point is celebrity narration.
 Hearing Tom Hiddleston read Winnie the Pooh or Stephen Fry guide you through a story set in Provence is a genuinely premium experience.
 The production values are high, and the narrators are people you would actually choose to listen to.
 That said, this only matters if the story itself holds your child's attention.
 A beautifully narrated story about a topic your kid does not care about is still a story they will fidget through.

-Sleepytale lets you pick from 21 different narrator voices, each tuned for a calm bedtime delivery.
-They are not Hollywood celebrities, but they are reading a story that was written around your child's world, and in practice that personal connection tends to hold attention better than a famous voice reading something generic.
+Sleepytale lets you pick from 21 different narrator voices, playful enough for the middle of the day and calm enough for lights out.
+They are not Hollywood celebrities, but they are telling a story built around your child's world, and in practice that personal connection tends to hold attention better than a famous voice reading something generic.

 Pricing: What You Actually Pay